 People who have the flu can spread the virus to others.
 When someone ill with the flu coughs, sneezes or talks, droplets are released.
 These droplets can land in the mouths or noses of those nearby.
 People can also get the flu by touching a surface or object, such as doorknobs or tables, that has flu virus on it and then touching their mouth or nose afterwards.

-The Centers for Disease Control and Prevention recommends a yearly flu vaccine as the first and most important step in preventing the flu.
-Please view a list of Orange County community sites offering free flu vaccinations.
-There are also everyday actions that can help prevent the spread of germs that cause respiratory illnesses like influenza.
+In addition to getting the flu shot, there are also everyday actions that can help prevent the spread of germs that cause respiratory illnesses like influenza.
 Take these everyday steps to protect your health and the health of others:

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.